 You may have heard that there are some positions going at Wilderness Scotland HQ?
 The rumours are true!
-We are indeed currently advertising eight exciting roles, with applications due to close on the 14th of November, 2021.
+We are indeed currently advertising various exciting roles, with applications due to close on the 31st of October, 2022.
 See our careers page here for full details.

 If having a job in the Cairngorms National Park, being part of an innovative company and specialising in adventure travel aren’t enough reasons for you to consider applying, let us tell you a bit more about what we love about working at Wilderness Scotland.